-I frequently visit “Investor Relations” section of numerous companies.
+I frequently visit the “Investor Relations” section of numerous companies.
 On one such occasion, I stumbled upon an Investor PowerPoint Presentation of a Global Auto major (BMW Jan 2014).
-I was mesmerised by the look of a Powerpoint picture in certain slides and started exploring techniques on how to highlight in powerpoint slides.
+I was mesmerized by the look of a PowerPoint picture in certain slides and started exploring techniques on how to highlight in PowerPoint slides.

-The following picture in powerpoint was able to focus on a specific geographical area and allow more text to be written.
-Therefore I termed this as “Magnifier Glass Effect” for Powerpoint Picture.
-Since then, I have done a lot of trial-and-error exercises to replicate something similar on PowerPoint Picture with the least bit of efforts.
+The following picture in PowerPoint was able to focus on a specific geographical area and allow more text to be written.
+Therefore I termed this as the “Magnifier Glass Effect” for PowerPoint Picture.
+Since then, I have done a lot of trial-and-error exercises to replicate something similar to PowerPoint Picture with the least bit of effort.

-Here’s a step by step process to create Magnifier Glass Effect on powerpoint picture:
+Here’s a step-by-step process to create the Magnifying Glass Effect in PowerPoint picture,

-- Choose duplicate picture and go to “Picture Tools – Format” tab
+Step 2: Choose a duplicate picture and go to “Picture Tools – Format” tab

-- Click outside the picture to finalise the effect
+Step 6: Click outside the picture to finalize the effect

-There are much more such visual effects that help your audience focus on specific areas of the slide.
+There are many more such visual effects that help your audience focus on specific areas of the slide.
 Hence carry your message 10x times more effectively.

-Furthermore, I have seen more concept of “Highlighter” & “De-Highlighter” used in a research report by one the Ivy League Consulting firm – Bain & Co.
+Furthermore, I have seen more concepts of “Highlighter” & “De-Highlighter” used in a research report by one of the Ivy League Consulting firms – Bain & Co.